 ARTICLE IV – Nominating Committee

 The Nominating Committee shall consist of the five current Officers of the Association.
 In addition, the current Past President will serve in an advisory capacity with no vote.
-Each July, all members will be notified and solicited concerning their interest and desire to participate actively in the organization as a Director.
-Any member desiring consideration as a Director shall submit his name to a current Officer or Director of the Association by October 1st of each year.
+Each September, all members will be notified and solicited concerning their interest and desire to participate actively in the organization as a Director.
+Any member desiring consideration as a Director shall submit their name to a current Officer or Director of the Association by October 31st of each year.